maybebyte/anthesis/why-self-host.md

 Libre software has these benefits among others:

-- Customizability.
-You can do whatever you want with the software.
 - Free as in freedom and free as in free beer (though you should donate to a project if you find it useful).
-- The software can be redistributed/improved/studied.
 - Libre software is collaborative.
 Bugs are reported, pull requests are made, and the software is better for everyone as a result.
 Even those that aren't developers.
-- Often more private and secure due to code review.
 - Transparent.
-The behavior of a given program can be verified.
+The behavior of a given program can be verified;
+  consequently, FLOSS can be more private and secure since others review the source code.
 - More likely to adhere to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 - People in the community volunteer their time to help others in need.
 - Unmaintained software can later be revived because the source code is available.
-- Old hardware is still viable.
-You're not forced to upgrade every few years.
+- Old hardware is still viable many years later--no more forced upgrades or planned obsolescence.
 - Some of the free software people write is really cool and results from enthusiasm, not a desire for profit.

 Contrast with [proprietary
 software](https://www.gnu.org/proprietary/proprietary.en.html):

-- DRM means you don't truly own anything, you can lose it at any time and companies use that to their advantage.
+- DRM means you don't truly own anything.
+It can be taken away from you on a whim.
 - Incompatible (try moving photos from macOS/iOS to a device outside Apple's ecosystem).
-- You have no say in the development process.
+- No say in the development process.
 - Surveillance is commonplace and it's harder to tell if it's happening.
 [Both Apple and Microsoft cooperate with the NSA](/images/Prism_slide_5.jpg).
-- Planned obsolescence.
+- Planned obsolescence and forced upgrades.
 - Censorship.
-- Usually overengineered or 'bloated.'
-Proprietary software is developed with the express purpose of making money and many large companies don't care about ethics, freedom, or even the quality of their own software.
+- Proprietary software is developed with the express purpose of turning a profit and large companies often turn a blind eye to flagrant violations of ethics and freedom if they further that end.
-- Often deceives or manipulates users.
+- Often misleads or takes advantage of users.
 - A power differential exists between developers and end users; comply with their terms or lose the right to use that software.
-- The kicker is that by paying for proprietary software, all of these problems are perpetuated and companies see that they can get away with doing unethical things.
+- Any funds that go toward proprietary software perpetuate the aforementioned problems and indicate to companies that they can get away with doing unethical things.

 When you run proprietary software, you're the product.
 You can regain your freedom by exchanging software that violates it for software that